Bither-sverige/groovy-anemone-39008/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: One Front-end to Rule Them All
+    title: Control your commerce destiny.
     subtitle: One Front-end to Rule Them All
     actions:
       - label: Learn More